 - Then there's this little gem, from Exalted:

-- The Death Puppets of Duel Masters are an entire race of these.
+- The Death Puppets of Duel Masters are an entire race of these, who feature in the Hidden Arsenal storyline.

 - The Marionettes from the first Devil May Cry.
 They are string puppets controlled by lesser demons that wield scythes, knives, darts, and sometimes even shotguns.